pouyaFallahi/GW_CofeShop/README.md

 This group project is the work of group 2:
-Ms. Mehabadi, Ms. Hamidi, Mr. Asadi, Mr. Gholami and Mr. Falahi.
+Ms. Mehabadi, Ms. Hamedi, Mr. Asadi, Mr. Gholami and Mr. Falahi.